tatianabfern/boom/README.md

 		board [avg | drought | freq | full | today | top [NUM] | help | CMD | -] [USER USER ...]
 			shows boom leaderboard for all boomusers
-			users will be ordered by source date, USER args, or the space-delimited BOOMTABLECOLS env var (see `boom conf`) will print avg/freq/top/drought boards by default, or:
+			users will be ordered by source date, USER args, or the space-delimited BOOMTABLECOLS env var (see `boom conf`) will print avg/freq/top/drought boards with all commands boomed by 2+ users by default, or:

 			avg
 				see and compare user avgs of all commands randomly boomed by more than one person